unoplatform/uno/doc/articles/howto-consume-webservices.md

 ## Task 8 - Add new services to support favorites

 In the previous tasks, you created a web service client and UI that performs a simple cat breed search.
-In this task you will add a service the leverages the favorites API.
+In this task you will add a service that leverages the favorites API.
 We will build a UI that will add a picture of a selected breed to your favorites when you click it in the search results, and will remove it from the favorites when you click it in the favorites list.

 To achieve this, the **WebApiBase** class will updated to include additional operations that support HTTP Post, Delete and Put verbs.
 You will then add two more services: